PayFabric/APIs/PayFabric/README.md

 PayFabric APIs - Version 3.0
 ==============
 PayFabric APIs are organized around Representational State Transfer (**REST**) architecture and are designed to have predictable, resource-oriented URLs and use HTTP response codes to indicate API errors.
-Below are the API endpoints:
+Below are the server URL:

 1. Live Server:    ``https://www.payfabric.com``
 1. Sandbox Server: ``https://sandbox.payfabric.com``